wagnerhsu/project-sql-server-samples/samples/features/security/ledger/azure-sql-database/README.md

    Please copy and save the above information.
 You will need it for the demo steps.

 ## Demo - show the main benefits of the ledger feature

 ### Scenario

 The HR department of Contoso is using a simple web application to manage the employee's salaries.
 In this demo you will use 3 different types of users:

-- Rachel, who works at the HR depermant.
+- Rachel, who works at the HR department.
 - Alice, who is an auditor.
 - Jay, the DBA of the company.
 He thinks he should earn more money for the type of work he's doing :)